 The ION Audio Max LP and the Jensen JTA-230, for example, cost a little less and offer more features than the AT-LP60, and they are still often grouped together.

-More features certainly sounds good, but what these turntables offer in extra features (i.e. more turntable speeds, etc), they very much lack in terms of the overall sonic experience, the audio quality paling in comparison to Audio Technica.
+More features certainly sound good, but what these turntables offer in extra features (i.e., more turntable speeds, etc.), they need to improve in terms of the overall sonic experience; the audio quality pales in comparison to Audio Technica.